-Cathedral Oaks Watering - In our continuing commitment to maintaining the trees along Cathedral Oaks and Los Carneros Roads, we watered 120 trees on July 6, July 27 and August 17 for a total of 24 service hours.
+Cathedral Oaks Watering - In our continuing commitment to maintaining the trees along Cathedral Oaks and Los Carneros Roads, we watered 120 trees on September 14 with the assistance of students Matt Cavalli and Andrew Gonzales for a total of 11 service hours.

 Self Guided Tour of Goleta Valley Trees - Thanks to the Goleta City Council for a Community Project Grant of $750 to prepare a Self Guided Tour of Goleta Valley Trees.
 This tour is an extension of our annual Heritage Tree Tour.
-The Tour Map, designed to be downloaded from our website, is now in the ^beta^ testing stage and it will be released in the next few weeks.
-Watch for it and let us know what should be changed or added to for the next edition.
+The Tour Map and descriptions, designed to be viewed or downloaded from our website, is now available at www.goletavalleybeautiful.org Please check it out and let us know what you think.

 Media Support - Thanks to our friends in the media for the articles and promotions in the Beacon, Valley Voice, NewsPress and Independent.